-Fortieth District-Buncombe, Henderson and if it shall so fall, then on the next day thereafter, Transylvania shall elect one senator.
-Forty-first District-Burke, Caldwell and Watauga shall elect one senator.
+Fortieth District-Buncombe, Henderson and if it shall so fall, then on the next day thereafter, and the members then elected shall hold their Forty-first District-Burke, Caldwell and Wa- Seats until their successors are elected at a regutauga shall elect one senator.

-Forty-second District-Madison, Mitchell, Mc-Dowell and Yancy shall elect one senator.
-Forty-third District- Clay, Cherokee, Hay-wood, Jackson and Macon shall elect one sen-
+Forty-second District-Madison, Mitchell, McDowell and Yancy shall elect one senator.

+Forty-third District-Clay, Cherokee, Haywood, Jackson and Macon shall elect one senator.
 Sec.
-5. An enumeration of the inhabitants of the State shall be taken under the direction of the General Assembly in the year one thousand eight hundred and seventy five, and at the end of every ten years thereafter; and the said Senate Districts, shall be so altered, by the General Assembly, at the first session after the return of every enumeration taken as aforesaid, or by order of Congress, that each Senate District shall contain, as nearly as may be, an equal number of inhabitants, excluding aliens and Indians not taxed. and shall remain unaltered until the return of another enumeration, and shall at all times consist of contiguous territory; and no county shall be divided in the formation of a Senate District, unless such county shall be equitable entitled to two or more senators.
+5. An enumeration of the inhabitants of the State shall be taken under the direction of the General Assembly in the year one thousand eight hundred and seventy-five, and at the end of every ten years thereafter; and the said Senate Districts, shall be so altered, by the General Assembly, at the first session after the return of every enumeration taken as aforesaid, or by order of Congress, that each Senate District shall contain, as nearly as may be, an equal number of inhabitants, excluding aliens and Indians not taxed, and shall remain unaltered until the return of another enumeration, and shall at all times conanother enumeration, and shall at all times consist of contiguous territory; and no county shall be divided in the formation of a Senate District, unless such county shall be equitable entitled to two or more senators.

 Sec.
-6. House of Representatives shall be com-posed of one hundred and twenty Representatives, biennially chosen by ballot, to be elected by the counties respectively, according to their population, and each county shall have at feast one Representative in the house of Representatives, al-Sec.
-22. As political rights and privileges are though it may not contain the requisite ratio of representation; this apportionment shall be made by the General Assembly at the respective times and periods when the Districts for the Senate are hereinbefore directed to be laid off.
+6. House of Representatives shall be composed of one hundred and twenty Representatives, biennially chosen by ballot, to be elected by the countles respectively, according to their population, and each county shall have at least one Representative in the house of Representatives, although it may not contain the requisite ratio of representation; this apportionment shall be made by the General Assembly at the respective times and periods when the Districts for the Senate are hereinbefore directed to be laid off. two or more senators.